carlislerainey/git-for-political-science/git.md

 ## Make a Change to Someone Else's Project

 Suppose you want to make a change to someone else's project.
 It might be that you are making a change to a project hosted by a coauthor or want to make a suggested change to a total stranger's code.
 The basic idea is to fork their repository into your own GitHub account, clone it onto your hard drive, make any changes, and submit a pull request.

+## Git for RStudio

+Initiating Git, comitting, pushing and pulling can all be done through the RStudio development environment for `R`.
+To use Git in RStudio, your files must be part of an `R` project [(which is good practice anyways)](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/).
+You will need to have Git installed beforehand.

+To start using Git on a new project, create a new `R` project in the repository.
+Then, under **Tools**, select **Project Options**.
+From there, under **Version Control** select **Git**, and you're on your way.
+Origin specifies the filepath for the associated GitHub repository.

+After set up, a Git tab will appear by the environment and history tabs in RStudio.
+From there, use `diff` to check the changes in your files before commiting them, commit your changes, and push or pull from the GitHub repo.

+RStudio makes using git more straightforward.
+RStudio can handle most version control tasks, but tagging versions and some other tasks go through Github.

 ## Misc.
 Material